aldinberi/nent/README.md

-# CRUD-based backend with usefull features
+# CRUD-based backend in Node.js with usefull features

 > The goal of this project is to create a secure CRUD-based backend in Node.js on a restaurant MongoDB database